roytang/blog/content/notes/2021/12/1472933987718815750/index.md

 <time>[2022-01-01 09:28] </time> #MagicArena decathlon event 9: standard bo3.
 Took me FOUR tries.
 Monogreen bombed.
 Two tries with Izzet almost got there but every mirror match was a miserable grind.
 Finally swept the event with Monowhite.
 That gets me 3 runs at the final!
 (No need to do event 10!)

 {{< photos 1477089229960146944 >}}

+<time>[2022-01-09 23:47] </time> The #MagicArena decathlon finals today, with the format being Arena Cube BO3 draft.
+Unfortunately, I did poorly in all 3 entries!
+I only had two wins across all 3 entries!
+I also have recordings, not sure if I should bother uploading!
+Here are the decks I drafted:

+{{< photos 1480204706781663239 >}}

+<time>[2022-01-09 23:49] </time> The annoying thing is I actually had some practice runs in the Cube BO3 event, and all my practice runs went 3-0 or 2-1, so I thought I had a handle on the format, clearly I was wrong!
+Here are some of the decks I drafted that did well (you will notice a pattern lol)

+{{< photos 1480205135544406019 >}}